 11. Outsource fulfillment.

-Last but not least, fulfillment, in general, is expensive.
+Fulfillment, in general, is expensive.
 Outsourcing it can often save you money.
 You save on labor, training, supplies, and storage at a minimum.
 You often also benefit from having peace of mind and retaining more customers.
 Once you’re shipping more than 100 orders per month, outsourcing fulfillment should definitely be on your radar.

 Final Thoughts